The best Micro Four Thirds lenses

 Maximum aperture and depth of field

-Choose a fixed focal length or a zoom
+Choose a prime lens or a zoom

-Stabilization - Necessary or not?
+Stabilization - necessary or not?

-The different ranges
+The different lens ranges

 Third-party brands in MFT